How I'm Unlearning My Shame About Sex — One Orgasm At A Time

 Advertisement

 That feeling, I know now, was shame.
 So many of us have been taught to feel this way about sex.
-Society’s moralizing of sexual pleasure has a way of sticking with you, even when you don’t realize you’re taking it in.
-Which we do, all the time — at home, at school, on our screens, in a bar, on the subway.
-And I say this recognizing the inherent privilege of my sexual coming of age: I’m a cis straight white woman.
+Society’s moralising of sexual pleasure has a way of sticking with you, even when you don’t realise you’re taking it in.
+Which we do, all the time — at home, at school, on our screens, in a bar, on the train.
+And I say this recognising the inherent privilege of my sexual coming of age: I’m a cis straight white woman.
 Anyone who exists outside the arbitrary lines of sexuality that have been drawn for us is likely to question themselves that much more.
 Unlearning that shame — where it comes from, where you’re holding it tightly inside you — can take a lifetime.

 It has for me.